-At the age of six, Colton Molesky watched Philadelphia 76ers point guard Allen Iverson drop Los Angeles Lakers guard Lou Williams with the coldest crossover he had ever seen, before sinking a shot and stepping over Williams, seemingly snatching his soul from his body in the process.
+At the age of six, Colton Molesky watched Philadelphia 76ers point guard Allen Iverson drop Los Angeles Lakers guard Tyronn Lue with the coldest crossover he had ever seen, before sinking a shot and stepping over Lue, seemingly snatching his soul from his body in the process.

 Since then, Colton has been in love with sports.

 A Few months later, on the same couch in Minneapolis, Minnesota, Colton heard the silky voice of broadcaster Al Michaels while watching the Baltimore Ravens take on the Pittsburgh Steelers.
 As Michaels’ smooth, enthusiastic pitch took over the game, Colton decided he wanted to work in television.

 His goal was to take Michaels’ job.